Fallout 3 downloadable content

 There are five packs of downloadable content (DLC) for the Bethesda action role-playing video game Fallout 3.
-Each package of downloadable content adds new missions, new locales to visit, and new items for the player to use.
+Each package of downloadable content adds new missions, new locales to visit, new non-player characters to encounter, and new items to use.
 Of the five, Broken Steel has the largest effect on the game, altering the ending, increasing the level cap to 30, and allowing the player to continue playing past the end of the main quest line.
-The Game of The Year edition of Fallout 3 includes the full game and all five pieces of downloadable content.
+The 2009 Game of The Year edition of Fallout 3 includes the full game and all five pieces of downloadable content.

 The downloadable content was originally only available for Xbox Live and Games for Windows.
 Although Bethesda had not offered an explanation as to why the content was not released for PlayStation 3, Lazard Capital Markets analyst Colin Sebastian speculated that it may have been the result of an exclusivity deal with Bethesda by Sony's competitor, Microsoft.
 When asked if the PlayStation 3 version would receive an update that would enable gameplay beyond the main quest's completion, game director Todd Howard responded, "Not at this time, no".
-However, in May 2009, Bethesda announced that the existing DLC packs (Operation: Anchorage, The Pitt and Broken Steel) would be made available for the PlayStation 3; the later two (Point Lookout and Mothership Zeta) were released for all platforms.
+However, in May 2009, Bethesda announced that the existing DLC packs (Operation: Anchorage, The Pitt and Broken Steel) would be made available for the PlayStation 3; the latter two (Point Lookout and Mothership Zeta) were initially planned to release for all platforms simultaneously, but ended up releasing on Xbox and GFWL several months in advance before PS3.

 Operation: Anchorage

-Operation: Anchorage is the first Fallout 3 downloadable content pack, and takes place as a virtual reality "military simulation" in the main game where the player character is stripped of their equipment and is forced to use the replacements provided.
-The content focuses on the titular event in Fallouts alternate history.
-Before the Great War, the United States Army liberated Anchorage, Alaska from Chinese forces.
+Operation: Anchorage is the first Fallout 3 downloadable content pack and takes place in a virtual reality "military simulation" in the main game where the protagonist, the Lone Wanderer, is stripped of their equipment and is forced to use provided replacements.
+The content focuses on the Liberation of Anchorage during the Sino-American War in 2077.
 The pack contains several new quests, new items, and adds four new achievements.
-Gameplay within the simulation is different than the main game; health and ammo are replenished by stations in certain areas of the simulation world, items functionally do not suffer from decay, and enemy corpses disappear instead of allowing the player to loot them for supplies.
+Gameplay within the simulation is different than the main game; health and ammo are replenished by supply stations in certain areas of the simulation world, items functionally do not suffer from decay, and enemy corpses disappear instead of allowing the player to loot them for supplies.

 Operation: Anchorage was released in North America and Europe on January 27, 2009 on Xbox Live and Games for Windows Live.
 Although the content was scheduled for release on the PlayStation 3 in June 2009, the final week of June's PlayStation Store updates did not include it.
 Bethesda released information suggesting that the delay was due to their desire to iron out all of the bugs before release as well as test compatibility between DLCs.
 Operation: Anchorage, along with The Pitt, were released on October 1, 2009, for PS3.